Emergent geometry and duality in the carbon nucleus: Methods

 \subsection{Pinhole algorithm}

 We use the pinhole algorithm (PA)~\cite{Elhatisari:2017eno} to determine a classical distribution for the nucleon positions, spins, and isospins.
 For this, we compute the amplitude

-with the density operator $\rho(\mathbf{n}_1,\dots,\mathbf{n}_A)$ constructed from the normal-ordered $A$-body single-nucleon density operator $ \rho(\mathbf{n}_i) = a_{i}^\dagger(\mathbf{n}) a_i^{}(\mathbf{n})$.
+with the $A$-body density operator $\rho(\mathbf{n}_1,\dots,\mathbf{n}_A)$ constructed from the normal-ordered product of density operators $ \rho(\mathbf{n}_i) = a_{i}^\dagger(\mathbf{n}) a_i^{}(\mathbf{n})$.
 Since the SU(4)-symmetric interaction used here does not change spin or isospin, such indices have been suppressed.
 The positions for $A$ nucleons (or ``pinholes'') $\mathbf{n}_i$ are sampled stochastically.
 The finite size of the nucleons is accounted for by a random Gaussian smearing of the nucleon positions.